ampl/amplpy/docs/source/quick-start.rst

 Get numeric values from variables
 ---------------------------------

-To access all the numeric values contained in a Variable or any other entity, use a :class:`amplpy.DataFrame` object.
+To access all the numeric values contained in a Variable or any other entity, use a :class:`amplpy.DataFrame` object, which can be converted into other objects such as ``pandas.DataFrame`` using :func:`amplpy.DataFrame.to_pandas()`.
 Doing so, the data is detached from the entity, and there is a considerable performance gain.
-To do so, we first get the Variable object from AMPL, then we get its data with the function :func:`amplpy.Entity.get_values()` / :func:`~amplpy.Entity.getValues()`.
+To do so, we first get the Variable object from AMPL, then we get its data with the function :func:`amplpy.Entity.get_values()`.

 .. code-block:: python

-   # Get the values of the variable Buy in a dataframe object
+   # Get the values of the variable Buy in a pandas.DataFrame object
    buy = ampl.get_variable('Buy')
-   df = buy.get_values()
+   df = buy.get_values().to_pandas()
-   # Print them
    print(df)